 Claims are processed on a monthly basis.
-Reimbursement for claims processed during one month will be automatically deposited into the account you indicated on your FSA Enrollment/Change Form by the close of the following month.
+Claims are reimbursed through Direct Deposit.
+Reimbursement for approved claims processed by the 15th of one month will be automatically deposited into the account you indicated on your FSA Enrollment/ Change Form by the close of the following month.
 Alternatively, you may choose to have reimbursement checks sent to your address on file.